ernestopino/loopback-mobile-getting-started/README.md

 $slnode run app.js
 ```

-4. Open the iOS Guide application, the Xcode Project is located at loopback-ios-multi-model/loopback-ios-multi-model.xcodeproj
+4. Open the Getting Started Application
+	- iOS XCode Project is located at loopback-mobile-getting-started/loopback-ios-app/loopback-ios-multi-model.xcodeproj
+	- Android Eclipse ADT project is located at loopback-mobile-getting-started/loopback-android-app

-5. Run the Guide Application iOS Application CMD-R
+5. Run the Guide Application
+	- iOS Application ⌘+r
+	- Android ⌘+Shift+F11

-6. Follow the instructions provided by the App , start by pressing the "Start with the next Tab" button
+6. Each tab in the application show's a feature of the Native SDK and the LoopBack mobile API tier.
+Start by pressing the "Start with the next Tab" button

-## Introduction

-StongLoop Suite and the LoopBack framework provides a complete open Node backend solution for creating your own private Mobile Backend as a Service/Solution ( MBaaS ) for your mobile initiatives.
-The goal of LoopBack is to make it easy and fast for you to 'stand up' your mobile API middle tier on a platform that you can easily extend, deploy and maintain.

 ## Native iOS Development with LoopBack